NikVis01/MS_Hackathon_25/README.md

 - The AudioCNN model is available as an alternative when `use_yamnet=False`
 - Camera host services use Flask and run on separate ports from the main FastAPI backend
 - The system is designed for local development and may require configuration changes for production deployment

+### Azure/Cloud Deployment

+The project was built during a Microsoft Azure hackathon and includes infrastructure for cloud deployment:

+- **VM Streaming Support**: The codebase includes support for streaming video/audio from remote VMs
+  - Camera feed URL can be configured via `CAMERA_FEED_URL` environment variable (e.g., `http://your-vm-ip:port/video_feed`)
+  - `sound_detector.py` includes `vm_url` parameter for fetching audio streams from remote VMs
+  - `detect_sounds_from_vm_stream()` method supports remote audio processing

+- **Azure OpenAI Integration**: The `.env` file includes `OPENAI_DEPLOYMENT_NAME` for Azure OpenAI deployments

+- **Current Status**: While the architecture supports cloud/VM deployment, there are no deployment configurations included (no Dockerfile, Azure Resource Manager templates, or deployment scripts).
+The system currently runs on localhost but can be adapted for Azure VM deployment with configuration changes.

 ---